cooperlyt/keycloak-phone-provider/README.md

 sender of TTS calls or WhatsApp messages.

 This is what you can do for now:
-  + Check ownership of a phone number (Forms and HTTP API)
+  + Check ownership of a phone number (Forms and Rest API)
   + Use SMS as second factor in 2FA method (Browser flow)
   + Reset Password by phone (Testing)
-  + Authentication by phone (HTTP API)
+  + Authentication by phone (Rest API)
-  + Authentication everybody by phone, auto create user on Grant(HTTP API)
+  + Authentication everybody by phone, auto create user on Grant(Rest API)
   + Register with phone
-  + Register only phone (user name is phone number)
+  + Register only phone (username is phone number)
   + Register add user attribute with redirect_uri params